hydro-7/Operating-Systems/README.md

        - Re-run the make command

 ## Program 1
-Task : Implement the copy command as "cp.c" and then include it in the XV6 OS and use it to copy file contents.
+- Task : Implement the copy command as "cp.c" and then include it in the XV6 OS and use it to copy file contents.
+- Implement the cp.c program using ```$ vi cp.c```
+  - Note that regular C programming commands won't work as this is XV6.
+It has only a few libraries so can't use header files like <stdio.h>
+- After implementation of the C file, add it to the Makefile :
+  - ```$ nano Makefile```
+  - In the list of UPROGS, add "_cp\" under the other programs.
+Ensure that there is a blank line after insertion (Similar to how it was before insertion)
+  - In the list of EXTRA, add "cp.c" beside the other .c files.
+Ensure that the spacing is maintained

 # Lab 2